SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 ![](images/confirm_delete.png)

-These updates will be reflected under Incident History.
+These updates will be reflected under the Incident History.
 The deleted message will be displayed as *'This update was deleted'*.

 ![](images/statuspage_incident.png)